google/angle/src/tests/restricted_traces/README.md

 ## Opt the application into ANGLE

+Note: If running an executable, not an application/APK, these settings don't apply.

 Next, opt the application into using your ANGLE with capture enabled by default:
 ```
 adb shell settings put global angle_debug_package org.chromium.angle